Tommyphung1/Predicting-Video-Games-Profit-with-Genres/README.md

 | **# of Games** | 60,000 | 16,598 | **4,466** |
 | **Desired Feature** | Genres | Global Sales | **N/A** |
 | **# of Columns** | 12 | 10 | **6** |

-## Data Preparations
-To begin, multiple libraries were imported into the notebook for training, testing, and visualization.
-I created some functions to reduce the clutter made from all the visualizations. <br>
-The majority of the libraries came from Sklearn to complete most of the modeling and testing.

-The datasets didn't have missing values with the features I was concerned with.
-There was some data formatting that needed to be done before any analysis was possible.<br>
-A metric was also needed to determine a game's success.
-Overall, a game was considered profitable if it sold over 1 million units or 100,000 if they were an indie or independent developer.
-When referring to the threshold of profit, I will use old or older for 1 million and 100,000 for newer indie developers.
-These were the step taken to obtain the final dataframe to begin modeling.
-1. All of the datasets were imported
-2. The game titles that matched all the datasets were the only ones used.
-3. The columns were Rating, Genres, Global_Sale, and Title.
-4. The column, Genres, were changed to an actual list of the game's genres.
-5. Any duplicate titles were combined if applicable.
-6. Based on the Global_Sales, two new columns were added to the dataframe to indicate profit.

 ## Data Distribution
 There are **24 genres** with the most common being **Adventure, Indie, RPG, Shooter, and Puzzle**. <br>